chunxy/jupyterlab-markdownit/README.md

 ## Acknowledgement

 Credit must be given to [@agoose77/jupyterlab-markup](https://github.com/agoose77/jupyterlab-markup).
-Actually this is more of a replica of `jupyterlab-markup`, rearranged with my own flavor.
+Actually this repo is more of a replica of `jupyterlab-markup`, rearranged with my own flavor.